Understanding Wage Statements in California

 What is a Wage Statement?

 A wage statement, commonly referred as a pay stub, is an itemized written statement that is either included with an employee’s paycheck or provided to an employee as a separate document, if the employee’s wages are paid by cash or direct deposit.
-For employees with direct deposit, the wage statement is usually a copy of the pay stub with a “dummy” check attached to it.
+For employees with direct deposit, the wage statements are usually a copy of the pay stub with a “dummy” check attached to it.
 The purpose of a wage statement is to provide employees with a wage payment document they can keep for their records after they cash their paychecks.

 California Wage Statement Requirements